 Every marketing message that goes out should, at least, have a subject line test.
 It’s easy to test and can give great insight into what makes your subscribers open emails.
 Findings here can not only impact future email campaigns but can be tested in other forms of communication like advertisements, catalogs, social media posts, and content pieces.
 These tests are also easy and practical — you’ll learn something with every send.
 Just make sure that each variant is different enough so you’ll read the results clearly (“the one that said ‘sale’ performed better not just in opens but in revenue”).

-Success Metric(s): Click-Through Rate, Inbox Rate, Conversions.
-Where the subject line is all about getting users to open your email, content tests are usually about getting someone to click through to take an action.
+Click-Through Rate, Inbox Rate, Conversions.
+Where the subject line is about getting users to open your email, content tests are usually about getting someone to take action.
 However, different types of creative can affect deliverability as well, so monitor your inbox rates closely.

 Try testing the same creative but with different destination pages.
 Do users like clicking through to a static landing page or would they prefer a list of products?
 Are there more conversions when you drive traffic to a subcategory or product page vs. a broader category listing?
 How does the landing page affect what users buy (and how much they spend)?
 Even trying something simple such as directing users to a landing page where products are sorted by user reviews vs. best sellers could yield interesting results.

 If you have personal information about your recipients (like name, location, purchase history, etc.), test the effectiveness of personalization in your email creative.
 How much customization is too much?
-We always hear about how marketers should be sending hyper-relevant, completely personalized messages to their recipients, but like everything else, the level of personalization varies depending on your business (and the expectations you set up front about your email program).
-Start small by using their name in the subject line or the body, and then begin to test based on interests, location, past purchases, etc. Try different things within the content to see if conversions increase or if users become disinterested.
+We always hear about how marketers should be sending hyper-relevant, completely personalized messages to their recipients.
+But, like everything else, the level of personalization varies depending on your business (and the expectations you set up front about your email program).
+Start small by using their name in the subject line or the body.
+Then begin to test based on interests, location, past purchases, etc. Try different things within the content to see if conversions increase or if users become disinterested.
 Your goal should be to find the right balance between no personalization and too much of it.

-You’ll often hear email marketers ask others in the industry what send day and time is giving them the best results.
+You’ll often hear email marketers ask others in the industry what send day/time is giving them the best results.
 Like everything else, it depends on your business, but thankfully this is one of the easier things to test.
-Like subject lines, this doesn’t require additional creative or design resources to pull off — just a simple timing experiment with some holdout groups.
+Like subject lines, this doesn’t require additional creative or design resources to pull off.
+You just need a simple timing experiment with some holdout groups.
 Start with your normal send date/time and work from there.
 Some marketers run frequency tests as well; how much email is too much before people start unsubscribing (or, worse, complaining that you’re spamming them)?
 You can also test timing on triggered messages.
 How quickly should you send a welcome email to a new subscriber?
 How many days after a purchase should you send an email asking the customer to review their product?

 Testing is an extremely important tool for marketers to use for a better understanding of what makes their subscribers tick.
-Use different tests to continually refine and adjust to what your recipients are telling you they want (through their actions), and carry those lessons throughout the rest of your business.
+Use different tests to continually refine and adjust to what your recipients are telling you they want (through their actions).
+Then carry those lessons throughout the rest of your business.
 Happy testing!